danieljsharpe/DISCOTRESS/documentation.md

 ## Other optional keywords

 **MAXIT** _int_
   default is inf.
 The maximum number of iterations of the relevant algorithm to run before the simulation is terminated (if the target number of A<-B paths to simulate is not reached).
-The interpretation of this option depends on the chosen enhanced sampling method. eg with WRAPPER WE, **MAXIT** is the number of iterations of the resampling procedure.
-With WRAPPER NONE and TRAJ KPS or TRAJ MCAMC, **MAXIT** is the number of basin escape trajectories simulated.
+The interpretation of this option depends on the chosen enhanced sampling method. e.g. with **WRAPPER WE**, **MAXIT** is the number of iterations of the resampling procedure.
+With **WRAPPER NONE** and **TRAJ KPS** or **TRAJ MCAMC**, **MAXIT** is the number of basin escape trajectories simulated.

 **NTHREADS** _int_
   number of threads to use in parallel calculations.
 Defaults to max. no. of threads available.